 We are increasingly seeing the City of San Diego enforcing fire access requirements for ADUs that in earlier years may not have been consistently enforced.
 If the hose pull measurement from the edge of the curb to any side of the proposed ADU exceeds 150 feet, automated sprinklers must be installed to extend the allowable distance to 200 feet from the roadway.

-Hose pulls may be measured from driveways, so long as the existing driveway complies with the fire access road requirements of CFC 503.2.
+In a few cases, we have seen that hose pulls may be measured from driveways, so long as the existing driveway complies with the fire access road requirements of CFC 503.2.
 This mandates a minimum emergency vehicle access width of 20 feet (compared to 16 feet in several other jurisdictions).
+However, as of July 2025, we have seen comments from Fire review that state this may no longer be allowed.

 Roadway Access Requirements Vary by Jurisdiction